How to Write an Executive Summary for a Report: Step By Step Guide with Examples

 Bank officials also may use executive summaries since it’s the quickest way for them to estimate whether your company represents a good investment opportunity.

 Depending on your company’s practice, executive summaries can either be placed at the beginning of the report or as a formal section in the table of contents.
+This is especially true for documents like project proposals, where a clear summary can make a significant difference.

 The length of the summary depends on the type of report, but it is typically one or two pages long.